Urgent Care vs Your Primary Care Doctor

 Physicians who have considerable experience providing primary care services are better suited to treat you and your family.
 Experienced physicians have dealt with a wide range of health conditions similar to the one you may be experiencing.

-Our board-certified primary care physicians in Orlando, have many years of experience in numerous areas of medicine, including family medicine, adolescent medicine, women’s health, and acute care.
+Our board-certified primary care physicians in Orlando, have many years of experience in numerous areas of medicine, including family medicine, women’s health, and acute care.

 Experienced physicians have a vast knowledge-base of solutions, approaches, and answers to your questions and concerns.
 UCF Health’s primary care doctors can refer patients to specialists under the same roof, working together to offer a team of valuable care providers.